ryan-l-robinson/Drupal-Devcontainer/README.md

 # Drupal devcontainer

-This project provides a generic demonstration of a devcontainer setup designed for development of a Drupal website in Oracle Linux 8 based environments.
+This project provides a generic demonstration of a devcontainer setup designed for development of a Drupal website.

 ## Usage